Inviting Your Bot to Your Server

 Before You Invite

-Make sure your bot is deployed and online.
+Deploy your bot and confirm it is online.
 Check the status indicator in your VibeBot dashboard.

 Invitation Steps